 The instability requires a density gradient, for example at the interface between two fluids of different density.
 In this case, the two fluids are the material contained in the original explosion (the ejecta) and the ambient gas swept up by the explosion (the circumburst medium).
 Once the explosion has begun to sweep up a non-negligible amount of mass, two shocks form.
 One of the shocks drives its way forward into the ambient gas, and the other back into the ejecta.
 Between the two shocks resides the contact discontinuity, marking the separation between ambient gas and ejecta.
 It is this contact discontinuity which is unstable.

-The instability should have some observable signatures.
-This is primarily due to its impact on the reverse shock, which might be observable in the afterglow radiation from the burst, or perhaps even in the prompt emission.
-The dynamics of the Rayleigh-Taylor instability should be taken into account in order to accurately predict the magnitude and frequency of the so-called ``optical flash" associated with the reverse shock.
-Additionally, if the instability generates enough shear to cascade into Kelvin-Helmholtz turbulence, this could amplify magnetic fields which facilitate synchrotron emission.
-Finally, it is unknown whether Rayleigh-Taylor fingers might propagate all the way up to the forward shock \citep{levA}, possibly altering the fundamental dynamics of the shock, which are generally thought to be governed by the Blandford-McKee solution \citep{bm} in the ultrarelativistic limit.
+The instability should have observable signatures.
+It has been suggested that relativistic turbulence is at least partially responsible for the prompt emission of gamma rays \citep{l06,kn09}.
+Additionally, the instability has a strong impact on the reverse shock, which might be observable in the afterglow radiation from the burst.
+The dynamics of RT should be taken into account in order to accurately predict the magnitude and frequency of the so-called ``optical flash" associated with the reverse shock.
+Additionally, the instability produces a shear flow which cascades via the Kelvin-Helmholtz instability into turbulence, which can amplify magnetic fields, facilitating synchrotron emission \citep{levA}.
+Finally, it has been suggested that RT fingers might propagate all the way up to the forward shock \citep{levA}, possibly altering the fundamental dynamics of the shock, which are generally thought to be governed by the Blandford-McKee solution \citep{bm} in the ultrarelativistic limit.